Homey Energy + PELS

 Daily energy budgets

-Set a daily kWh target and PELS paces your controlled load across the day.
-It front-loads heating to cheap hours and holds back when you are ahead of budget.
+Set a daily kWh target and PELS paces managed load across the day.
+It gives cheaper hours more room and holds back when you are ahead of budget.

 Read more: Daily Energy Budget